Glossary

 A hybrid journal is a journal that includes both OA articles and closed access articles.
 In this journal, two types of articles coexist: those that are freely accessible upon payment of an APC and those only accessible through paid subscription.

-With Open Access, the publication cost, making the work freely accessible is charged to the author who must provide a one-time payment.
+With open access, the publication cost, making the work freely accessible is charged to the author who must provide a one-time payment.
 That one-time payment is typically known as an article processing charge (APC).

 See also ‘Article Processing Charge’.

-Open Access refers to a publishing model and broad international movement where academic research is made freely available online to the end-user at no costs – that is, where there are no financial, legal, and technical barriers, meaning that anyone can read, download, copy, distribute, etc. within legal agreements as opposed to traditional subscription models in which the reader pays a fee to obtain access to scholarly information.
+Open access refers to a publishing model and broad international movement where academic research is made freely available online to the end-user at no costs – that is, where there are no financial, legal, and technical barriers, meaning that anyone can read, download, copy, distribute, etc. within legal agreements as opposed to traditional subscription models in which the reader pays a fee to obtain access to scholarly information.

-If you want to learn more, watch our webinar: "Why Should I Care About Open Access?"
+Curious why open access matters and who it benefits?
+Watch our webinar: “Why Should I Care About Open Access?”

 Open government is a license published by the UK government.
 It’s compatible with the CC-BY license and allows someone to copy, publish, distribute, and adapt the original work, both commercially and non-commercially.